 The decisive year was 1968.
 In the early morning of 30 January, Vietcong forces launched the Tet Offensive, named for the Vietnamese holiday then being observed.
 In coordinated attacks throughout South Vietnam, the Vietcong assaulted major urban areas and military installations in an attempt to spark a popular uprising against the Saigon regime and its American backers.
-Heavy fighting ensued for three weeks, some of the most brutal at Hué.
-Westmoreland claimed victory because no cities were lost and thousands of casualties were inflicted upon the attackers.
+(Note: the other part of this photo collection: Vietnam War: The Early Years through rare photographs, 1965-1967).

 Indeed, the Vietcong lost so many soldiers that thereafter the PAVN took over much of the conduct of the war.
 The Tet Offensive, however, was a great strategic gain for North Vietnam and its southern adherents.
 U.S. and ARVN losses were high, and the fighting generated thousands of refugees that further destabilized the South.
 M

 At the same time as the Tet Offensive, the siege of Khe Sanh underscored the image of the war as an endless, costly, and pointless struggle.
 From 20 January to 14 April 1968, 30,000 to 40,000 NVA forces surrounded 6,000 U.S. Marines and ARVN at the remote hilltop outpost of Khe Sanh in the northwest corner of South Vietnam.